OpenMDAO/OpenMDAO-Framework/docs/arch-doc/classes.rst

 =============================================================

 Validation and conversion of Component attributes is done using the Traits_ package.
-There are a large number of built-in trait types to choose from, including Int, Float, Str, Array, List, and many others.
-You can also define your own custom traits by inheriting from TraitType and overriding the ``validate()`` function. :term:`Traits` also has built-in support for creation of graphical editors for each trait.
+You can define your own custom traits by inheriting from TraitType and overriding the ``validate()`` function. :term:`Traits` also has built-in support for creation of graphical editors for each trait.
 The documentation claims that traits uses something called pyface to provide a sort of generalized UI layer that can be tied to various GUI libraries on the back end but it's not clear at this point whether this functionality will work in the context of a web GUI.

+In the class diagram below, classes that are part of the enthought.traits package are gray, and our custom traits are white.
+Notice that there are two *Float* classes.
+One is enthought's and one is our version, which includes units and range checking.

 .. _Traits: http://code.enthought.com/projects/traits/documentation.php